How To Score Sourdough Bread (Tips For Beginners)

 Sprinkle a generous scoop of rice flour onto the dough just before scoring.
 Smooth the flour to cover the dough evenly, and brush off any excess.
 (You can use a brush to do this if you prefer).

-For the best scores, stick your dough straight into a hot Dutch Oven, then into the pre heated oven.
+For the best scores, stick your dough straight into a preheated oven.

 I hope these tips encouraged you as you try your hand at sourdough scoring.
-Bread baking is both an art and skill set.
-It takes time to learn and there is usually some trial and error!
+Bread baking is both an art and skill set, and like any new skill it takes time and effort to develop.

 So, don’t give up on achieving a beautiful score!
 Try the tips above one at a time and let me in the comments know works for you.